Saunie Gravely weds Lydia Amadio1943/09/03

 He was twenty-two years old – yes, 22 – when he founded an all-veterans non-scheduled air service in 1945.
 They flew freight and passengers out of Newark Air Depot (NJ) and Teterboro under two names….Veterans Air Express and Veterans Air Line.
 For easy reference, I call them both Veterans Air.
 The adventurous troop of mostly men and a few women which my Dad assembled for this endeavor are the object of my research.

 The DC-3 named GAYE LYN

-As has happened to so many of us, I didn’t know to ask my Dad about his airline when I was a kid.
+As has happened to so many of us, I didn’t know to query my Dad, to ask him to tell me more about his airline when I was a kid.
 So now, this site will chronicle my efforts and catalog my findings in hopes you know someone or something that I need to know.

 Freshly discharged from the United States Army Air Corps, I do know Saunie lacked even two nickels to invest.
 But he met lots of other vets like himself…new pilots needing work and wanting desperately to keep flying.
 They motivated him and, from what I’ve read, his enthusiasm did likewise for them.